News and events

 The Conference is expected to attract over 200 delegates from around Australia and the Asia Pacific, including health professionals, researchers, local, state and Australian government officers, students, professionals and practitioners.
 Delegates will have the opportunity to share knowledge, form or extend networks and explore local attractions.

-Call for Abstracts closes on 11 April 2017.Please visit the conference website http://event.icebergevents.com.au/injuryprevention2017 for more information.
+Call for Abstracts has been extended to 28 April 2017.Please visit the conference website http://event.icebergevents.com.au/injuryprevention2017 for more information.

 ACRISP proud to support the IOC World Conference